FLRW embeddings in $\mathbb{R}^{n+2}$, differential geometry and conformal photon propagator: The correspondence between the ambient forms and those on the embedded spacetime

-We will now see how a differential form on space-time can be extended to ambient space in such a way as to realize an isomorphism between the forms of ambient space and those of space-time.
-It will appear that this isomorphism is well-behaved with respect to differential operators.
+We will now see how a differential form on spacetime can be extended to ambient space in such a way as to realize an isomorphism between the forms of ambient space and those of spacetime.
+It will appear that this isomorphism is well behaved with respect to differential operators.